MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Initial SoView2D](/images/tutorials/basicmechanics/SoView2D_1.png "Initial SoView2D")

 Whenever you are using the `SoView2D` module to visualize a 2D dataset, you need to add a `View2DExtensions` module and for example a `SoRenderArea` module.
-Without the `View2DExtensions` module, interctions like scrolling through slices or changing the window and level settings will not be possible.
+Without the `View2DExtensions` module, interactions like scrolling through slices or changing the window and level settings will not be possible.

 By default, you will see your images in a single viewer the same way as if you use the `View2D` module.
 The *number of columns* is defined as *1* by default.
 If you now change the *Number of Slices* to something like *3*, you will see 3 viewers shown in 1 column.
 As we can only connect one dataset, this network cannot display multiple series at the same time.